kosukesaigusa/flutter_ninjas_2024/slide/slide.md

 # ![w:72 h:72](assets/flutter_ninjas.png) Demo

-Demo to create Eventarc trigger.
+Try to create Eventarc trigger!

+---

+# How to handle Raw CloudEvents data?

+TODO: Show figure to ask how to handle raw CloudEvents data

 ---